nomeata/haskell-via-sokoban/03-polymorphism.md

 implement lists and trees and many other data structures.

 In our game, the boxes will have to be moved around.
-It is likely that we will want to manage a list of coordiates of these boxes, and clearly, this is going to be part of our state.
+It is likely that we will want to manage a list of coordinates of these boxes, and clearly, this is going to be part of our state.

 Our code should work with any number of boxes (as various levels have various number of boxes).
-What type is suitable to store any number of coordiates?
+What type is suitable to store any number of coordinates?
 Or -- as you would expect after we talked about polymorphism -- any number of values of some arbitrary type?

 ### Lists

-Of course, the standard library comes with a suitable data type, but let us, for the sake of learning, define it ourself.
+Of course, the standard library comes with a suitable data type, but let us, for the sake of learning, define it ourselves.
 Just like we used recursion in functions to replace loops, we can use recursion in types to implement lists:

 ```haskell